 Located in the Popo Agie Wilderness within Shoshone National Forest, there is no entrance fee, pass, or permit needed to enter the Cirque.

 At this time, no permits are required to camp in the Cirque.
-In order to keep this land preserved in its pristine nature and to prevent a permitting system from being enlisted (which would create quite the hassle for visitors), please abide by these general dispersed camping rules that are in place in the Cirque:
+To keep this land preserved in its pristine nature and to prevent a permitting system from being enlisted (which would create quite a hassle for visitors), please abide by these general dispersed camping rules that are in place in the Cirque:

 - You must be camped at least 100 feet away from any stream or creek

-- You must be camped at least 200 feet away from any lake, trail, and wet meadow
+- You must be camped at least 200 feet away from any lake, trail, or wet meadow

 - Finally, you must be camped at least 1/4 mile away from Lonesome Lake

 Overall, be conscious of the delicate sub-alpine terrain.